Breaking News | FG to reduce petrol price by N5 from Monday

 He noted that the price reduction was not meant to suspend deregulation as it did not affect the price of crude oil.

-He, however, said that the NNPC as the main importer has agreed that it would cut costs like freight cost and demurrage.
+He, however, said that the NNPC as the main importer has agreed that it would cut cost like freight cost and demurrage.

 The minister noted that the new price slash was a product of a joint committee of NNPC and labour representatives who look into ways of cutting costs.